payaltalreja08/SkillForge-Backend/README.md

 ![Project Screenshot](./screenshot-backend.png)

 ## About the Project
 SkillForge Backend is the server-side application for the SkillForge e-learning platform.
 It provides RESTful APIs for user authentication (including OAuth), course management, progress tracking, AI-powered features, and more.
-The backend is built with Node.js, Express, MongoDB, and integrates with Cloudinary for media storage and Google OAuth for authentication.
+The backend is built with Node.js, Express, MongoDB, and integrates with Google OAuth for authentication.

 ## Features
 - User registration and login (JWT-based)